Right Arrow

 Starting with high-impact pilot projects

 Successful implementations begin with carefully selected pilot projects that demonstrate clear value while building organizational confidence.
-Focus initial deployments on high-frequency processes with known variability, such as changeover procedures or safety-critical operations where visual monitoring provides immediate benefits.
+Focus initial deployments on high-frequency processes with known variability, such as changeover procedures or safety-critical operations where visual monitoring provides clear benefits.

 A phased approach reduces risk while allowing teams to refine their integration of video analytics with existing Six Sigma methodologies.
 Start with a single production line or work cell, validate the benefits, then expand systematically based on lessons learned.